audax/pypo/README.rst

 3. You can overwrite the default settings by creating a settings\_local.py next to pypo/settings.py .
 Do not directly edit the settings.py.
+4. Install js modules with bower

+   npm install -g bower
+   bower install

-4. Setup the database
+5. Setup the database

    ./manage.py syncdb
    ./manage.py migrate

-5. Add a superuser
+6. Add a superuser

    ./manage.py createsuperuser

-6. Host the application, see `Deploying Django with WSGI`_
+7. Host the application, see `Deploying Django with WSGI`_
-7. Create normal users with the admin interface /admin
+8. Create normal users with the admin interface /admin
-8. That should do it.
+9. That should do it.

 Deploying
 ---------